orlandopamplona/hash-frontend-webcomponents/README.md

     "webpack-cli": "3.1.0",
     "webpack-merge": "^4.2.2"

-    hash-anticipation-calc-library

-    Note: The dependency hash-anticipation-calc-library was specifically developed for calculations and can be seen in the following [`repository`](https://github.com/orlandopamplona/hash-anticipation-calc-library).

 All of which are automatically installed with the command:
 ```shell
 npm install
 ```

+Note: The dependency hash-anticipation-calc-library was specifically developed for calculations and can be seen in the following [`repository`](https://github.com/orlandopamplona/hash-anticipation-calc-library).

 ### Prerequisites
 What is needed to set up the dev environment.